DominikN/docs_new/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 If you are working with Gazebo:
 Find topic `/odom` and choose `Odometry` and click **OK**.

+Again click **Add**, choose tab **By display type**, **TF** and click **OK**.

-Then in visualized items list find position `Fixed Frame` and change it to `odom`.
-At this stage, you will need to type it.
-Later it will be possible to choose frame names from dropdown list, this will be covered in tutorial 6.
+Then in visualized items list find position `Fixed Frame` and from dropdown list choose `odom`.

 After this is done, you should see an arrow representing position and orientation of your robot.
+You will see also representation of coordinate frames bounded with robot starting position and robot base.
 Move your robot and observe as arrow changes its position.

 ![image](/docs/assets/img/ros/man_3_5.png)